 - The tool can work as CLIENT only, i.e. it does not accept -s option.
 This means we can NOT run iperf test between 2 Fortigates, one of the peers has to be some Linux/Windows server with iperf3 -s running.
 It does NOT mean we can test only one direction, though - the command accepts -R option for reverse traffic.

 - As you will see below, the command asks for Client and Server interfaces.
 The Server interface means on which interface the remote server is located.
-The Client interface means ... something, but it didn't matter what I put as long it was an enabled interface and it had an IP address.
+The Client interface means ...
+I guess where the client is located.
+For wan testing I put it the same interface as the server-facing one.

 - The tool accepts most of the command line options as a regular iperf3, except those mentioned already.

 So let's configure and run the test.

 The default configuration is like that and it will test the throughput between 2 interfaces of the Fortigate itself, not very interesting:

 server-intf: port1 client-intf: port3 port: 162 proto: TCP

 To run the test, let's set the port to 5201, protocol to TCP and client interface to port1 (Server interface is set to port1 by default already):